 The perspective represented in pathway (1) shows the brain as the controller.
 Typical routes from the CNS to the periphery is the HPA, which was discussed in the and this .
 The reverse information (2) flow runs via steroids and some peptide hormones, from blood to brain.
 Here the peripheral organs modulate the hypothalamic releasing hormones.
 Communication (3) among internal organs runs via circulating protein and peptide hormones.
 The information flow (4) within the CNS is via neurotransmitters, but these can also enter peripheral circulation from the adrenal medulla, where they function as hormones.

 What are the major complexes involved in the stress response?

 - The core structure is the limbic system.
-The amygdala receives sensory information, projects this to cerebral cortex (creating conscious perception of emotion), or can send it directly to the hypothalamus (therefore bypassing conscious perception).
+The amygdala receives sensory information, projects this to cerebral cortex (creating conscious perception of emotion), or can send sensory information directly to the hypothalamus (therefore bypassing conscious perception).
 The hypothalamus is the central transducer of neural signals into endocrine signals.
 It releases hormones either to the pituitary or directly into the circulatory system.
-The pituitary plays a key role because pituitary hormones target a number of other glands. , and thence to the brain stem.
+The pituitary plays a key role because pituitary hormones target a number of other glands, and thence to the brain stem.
 This is governs arousal and basic functions of life, and is also where the locus coeruleus is located, which is part of the SAM axis.
 Note that the amygdala is also where a learned association between a stimulus and its rewarding properties is stored.
 Link to more detail on the Limbic System.